testersakage/mineclonia-jtest/mods/ENTITIES/mobs_mc/API.md

 will be offered to players afflicted with the Hero of the Village status effect, as below.

+Mods that invoke this function must declare a dependency on mcl_villages as well as mobs_mc.

 #### Example of adding a villager that trades honey and related items.

 ```lua